Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 +++
 title = "Observability"
-date = "2024-08-27"
+date = "2024-09-19"
-description = "The basis of reactive programming is observability."
+description = "The basis of reactive programming is observability.
+Let's play with it."
 [taxonomies]
 keywords=["rust", "async", "future", "stream"]
 +++